m101yosef/m101yosef.github.io/content/teaching/advanced-python/lecture1.md

 ## Exercises

-1. THe following code has bad formatting, poor naming, and unnecessary loops.
+1. The following code has bad formatting, poor naming, and unnecessary loops.
 Rewrite it so that it follows PEP 8 and performance tips.
 ```python
 def calc(A,B):
   r=0